 More and more infopreneurs and thought leaders are writing and publishing books.
 (Yes, bloggers, this includes you, too.)
 And, they’re doing it for good reason: a book is a great way to expand your authority, credibility, and visibility.
 It’s also a tool for building a business.
 In a world where potential clients spend just a few seconds looking at most of your content, a book is a unique opportunity to build a longer, deeper relationship.

 Unfortunately, many of those authors and authors-to-be make some big mistakes when they’re creating their books.
 I see so many of them spending time writing a book that isn’t the best complement to their business.
 Ultimately, their books aren’t as successful as they could have been.
 And, those books wind up having a much smaller impact on the author’s business.

-In this episode, I want to share the biggest mistakes I see infopreneur and thought leader authors make with their books (and, more specifically, their self-published books).
+Here, I want to share the biggest mistakes I see infopreneur and thought leader authors make with their books (and, more specifically, their self-published books).
+And, I’ll give you a brief intro to the Fast Author Framework, the process I use to help my clients write business-building books.
 If you’re writing or thinking about writing a book to build your business, I encourage you to listen carefully.
 Avoiding these mistakes will help you create a better book that will help you take your business to the next level.

 Free 5-Step Guide to Creating Your First Nonfiction Book